 We expect everyone to be clean, well-groomed, professional, etc. We do not allow student library assistants to wear sandals or hats/beanies while at work.

 Keep in mind that patrons often do no distinguish between who is a librarian, staff member, or student worker, so it is important that we all are professional in demeanor.
 While at work, we represent WDL and should do our best to create excellent first impressions and maintain a level of professionalism.

 While working in the library, you will come across sensitive or personal information.
 Information such as addresses, phone numbers, types of material borrowed, and other personal information is considered confidential by the University and cannot be shared with anyone.
 Any inquiries made about this information can be directed to a Staff member.

-Please direct any filming requests or advertisements to our Library Director, Annie Thompson.
+Please direct any filming requests or advertisements to our Library Director, Hannah Schilperoort.

 Please review this page regularly to stay up to date on student worker policies.
 If any further clarification is needed, please ask the Library Supervisor, Olivia Carreon.

 Semester schedules are generated based off your availability provided to the Library Supervisor (in the format of a Google Form).
 It is up to you to regularly check your schedule for any changes that may occur.
-Schedules are usually set on a repeating basis; however, due to Learning Center reservations and extended hours, your shifts may alter slightly.
+Schedules are usually set on a repeating basis; however, due to changes in full time staff schedules and extended hours, your shifts may alter slightly.

 The Library Supervisor will send out biweekly emails and it is at this time that you should notify the Library Supervisor of any problems with working certain shifts.